jhumelsine/jhumelsine.github.io/_posts/2023-10-03-facade-design-pattern.md

 Later I realized that in most cases, this is pretty much what must happen.
 The developers of the complicated class have no idea what I need.
 Admittedly, they could have probably done a better job in designing a better interface based upon what the client application may need rather than what they provide.
 But they can never provide an interface that meets all client application needs precisely.

-**Creating your own Façade is a bit of an illusion, but it is also the great power of this design pattern.** You can design an interface that meets your client application needs precisely.
+**Creating your own Façade is a bit of an illusion, but it is also the great power of this design pattern.** You can design a bespoke Façade interface that meets your client application needs precisely.
 You can put as much or as little into your Façade as you desire.
 Start with a Façade interface first and then figure out later how to implement it.
-If the Façade interface gets too large or loses cohesion, then split it into separate Facades interfaces that retain their own cohesion.
+If the Façade interface gets too large or loses cohesion, then split it into separate Facades interfaces that each retain their own cohesion.

-If contract interfaces in the dependencies change, then you may be able to absorb those changes in the Façade implementation without having to change the Façade interface or the Client Application.
+If contract interfaces for the dependencies change, then you may be able to absorb those changes in the Façade implementation without having to change the Façade interface or the Client Application.

-This power is why Façade is on my [Essential Design Pattern](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html) list.
+**This power is why Façade is on my [Essential Design Pattern](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html) list.**

 # References
 There are many online resources with diagrams and implementations in different programming languages.
 Here are some free resources: